Real Estate Debt Module in Excel (Updated May 2024)

 Loan Amount

 With your general assumptions in place, you will now set the loan amount.
-I’ve include with this iteration of the module, just two calculation methods for loan amount: “Stated” or a manually entered value or “LTV” or a percentage of the property’s value.
-You could fairly easily add other calculation methods such as loan amount sized by debt coverage or debt yield but since this is only a module (i.e. the module isn’t calculating NOI), it wasn’t possible to include this functionality.
+I’ve included with this iteration of the module, just two calculation methods for loan amount.
+These are the “Stated” or a manually entered value or “LTV” or a percentage of the property’s value.
+You could fairly easily add other calculation methods.
+Possible options would be loan amount sized by debt coverage or debt yield.
+Since this is only a module (i.e. the module isn’t calculating NOI), however, it wasn’t possible to include this functionality.

 Loan Terms